Karthik-raghavan/call-center-trend-dashboard/README.md

 ## Task

-Create a dashboard in Power BI for the compay that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset
+* Create a dashboard in Power BI for visualizing relevant KPIs and metrics in the dataset provided.
+* Respond to the client's request by providing a well-designed Power BI dashboard reflecting the requested KPIs.

-Possible KPI's
+### Possible KPI's

 * Overall customer satisfaction
 * Overall calls answered/abandoned